Sourcemap Explorer

 No `/wp-content/themes/` visible at all.

-Either this isn't WordPress, or it's a headless setup where the frontend is Next.js/Astro/etc. pulling data from a WP backend via WPGraphQL or the REST API.
-Theme detection isn't meaningful in that case.
+Either this isn't WordPress, or it's a headless setup where the frontend is Next.js, Astro or another JavaScript framework pulling data from a WordPress backend via WPGraphQL or the REST API.
+Theme detection isn't meaningful in that case — there is no theme on the visible side, only on the headless backend you cannot reach.
+Run [check-if-a-site-is-built-with-nextjs](/how-to/check-if-a-site-is-built-with-nextjs) to confirm.

 Caveats